DBT therapy (Dialectic behavioural therapy) and similar models. Personality Disorder Treatment Models

 A useful additional resource off site can be found HERE

 Many therapy systems come to the realisation that the same basic components and themes are needed for the treatment of conditions like depression and destructive behaviour.
-Therefore although not trained in DBT, Stuart is trained in the overall psychology which it is derived from, and has trained in the applied skills through MBCT, CBASP, CBT and Teaching mindfulness training.
-The names are different, the components are the same.
-He has also completed CPD training in DBT itself.
+Therefore although not initially trained in DBT, Stuart is trained in the overall psychology which it is derived from, and has trained in the applied skills through MBCT, CBASP, CBT, ACT, RO-DBT and Teaching mindfulness training.
+He has then completed DBT skills training for professionals enabling him to use DBT and RO DBT methods, as well as using the latest adaptations to the DBT system.
+He has completed CPD training in DBT, RO DBT, Mindfulness and ACT.
+He has completed integrative training for professionals from leading experts and study of RO-DBT.

 Contact via the contact us page HERE